Nikola Tesla

 3. Disperse before concentrating

 Tesla was a master of invention.
 But he only commercialized a few of those concepts.
 He wasn't able to focus on a single project when it was necessary because he was a classic divergent thinker.
-If you're a divergent thinker with a surplus of ideas, you probably need a partner to act as a sounding board.
+If you're a divergent thinker with many ideas, you need a partner to act as a sounding board.

 4. Entice devoted supporters